Conducting Web Conferences Using Zoom

 LITS now offers a “best in class” video conferencing solution, Zoom.
 We require at least one week’s notice to be able to provide support for a web conference.

-Please note that we have a limited number of licenses, so we ask that you only request an account if necessary, and let us know when you no longer need access to Zoom.
+Please note that we have a limited number of licenses, so we ask that you only request an account if you have a need for it now.
+Please also let us know when you no longer need access to Zoom.
 We require at least one week’s notice to be able to provide support for a web conference.

 Zoom is a very intuitive program with many features, some of which may not be immediately apparent.
 If you want to learn more about how to use Zoom, please check out their online support pages.
 Zoom also has a downloadable guide that covers some of the intermediate and advanced features.
 Zoom Tutorials can be found here.